 As I tried to make myself familiar with the surroundings, which I had visited earlier in 1995, I noticed that our big boulder, which had been our watch tower in 1995, had alarmingly moved some 500 m below.
 I was simply astounded, because it was not as if the boulder had tumbled down the glacier, but it was the rate at which the glacier seemed to be flowing down the valley.
 Camp 1 at 5205 m was finally occupied on 1 July.
 The camp afforded a full view of the northern face of Chaukhamba IV and the north western face of Chaukhamba III.

-III, are fortified with a multitiered defence system of threatening hanging glaciers and formidable serac barriers.
+As I studied the face of Chaukhamba III and IV, I realised that there was no direct route up the face on both the mountains.
+The northern slopes of Chaukhamba IV and the northwestern slope of Chaukhamba III, are fortified with a multitiered defence system of threatening hanging glaciers and formidable serac barriers.
 A direct face attempt on Chaukhamba III and IV would be suicidal and involved a very high degree of exposure to objective dangers of falling rock and ice avalanches.
 Also a safe attempt on Chaukhamba III was seemingly only possible from the ridge connecting it from Chaukhamba IV, for which it was imperative to first make an ascent of Chaukhamba IV.
-The north face of Chaukhamba
+The north face of Chaukhamba IV, also very formidable, is prone to massive ice avalanches.
+We therefore decided to first gain the ridge between Pt.
+6639 m and an unnamed icy peak on the ridge connecting Pt.
+6639 m to Chaukhamba IV and then traverse over the icy peak to gain the summit ridge of Chaukhamba IV.
+Frankly both the mountains showed no signs of weakness.

 The south - southwest ridge of Chaukhamba III and the south ridge of Chaukhamba IV and the mighty south and east face of the mountain towards Badrinath, is also a very formidable proposition.
 In 1934, Eric Shipton described his stay under the southern face of Chaukhamba thus:

 ...to the accompaniment of an almost continuous roar of ice avalanche from the great cliffs of Chaukhamba above us.
-Several times during the night, I was brought to a sitting position, trembling as some particularly large avalanche fell close at hand.[5]
+Several times during the night, I was brought to a sitting position, trembling as some particularly large avalanche fell close at hand.5

 In 1998, Martin Moran, following the 1934 route of Shipton-Tilman, 'sheltered close under the massif hulk of the 7138 m Chaukhamba'.
 Crossing a very unstable icefall en route to the col under the south face of Chaukhamba he recorded :

 The icefall looked as though it had recently emerged from an underground nuclear test, its center being caved in and ruptured from the flanks.
-The left side was severely fractured and sported a slim leaning tower some 60m high that looked ripe for collapse, whilst the right side would be menaced by any avalanches from Chaukhamba's 1600 m south face.[6]
+The left side was severely fractured and sported a slim leaning tower some 60m high that looked ripe for collapse, whilst the right side would be menaced by any avalanches from Chaukhamba's 1600 m south face.6

 On 5 July, at 0545 hours, a team comprising of Ranveer Singh, Shanti Prasad, Kushal Singh and Jitender Singh moved up from Camp 1 to open the route on the northeast face of Pt.
 6639 m to Camp 2.
 Major Neeraj Rana, C Norbu, Jagmohan Singh, Karamjeet, Vijender, Soban and Dashrath supported them.
 A bergschrund was negotiated to gain the northeast face of the west flank of the mountain.
 A narrow gully between the rocky face and the first icefall was then negotiated.
 However, as the sun rose, this gully virtually became a death trap for loose rocks, which were dislodged from the rock band on the upper broken portion of the east face, with regular consistency.
 The 50 m narrow gully took almost an hour to negotiate after which a gradient of 60-65° was negotiated to reach a high point of 5891 m at 1330 hrs.
 10 rope lengths of 60 m each were fixed.
 As members descended the gully on their way down, to their horror they found that the rope in the gully was cut at a number of places by falling rocks.
 Hereafter, this gully was nicknamed as the 'death trap'.
 The team finally returned to Camp 1 at 1700 hrs, that evening.

 On 6 July, C Norbu, Jagmohan, Karamjeet, Vijender, Soban Singh, Dashrath, Shanti and Khushal left Camp 1 at 0500 hrs and reached the previous days high point of 5891 m at 0730 hrs.
 From here the route was mixed climbing on rock, snow and ice, on a very weathered, broken rock face.
 It took half an hour of an initial struggle to progress the route further on this face.
 After traversing the rock face, another ice ridge on the face was negotiated, which was followed by a 15 m of mixed climbing.
 The ice and snow conditions were unstable and the leading team triggered three minor avalanches.
-At 6100 m, a massive ice chunk narrowly missed
+At 6100 m, a massive ice chunk narrowly missed Soban as it ripped his rucksack hurtling it down towards and beyond the second icefall.
+At 6200 m, the snowfield above the icefall could be seen but a big bergschrund separated the narrow snow field from the mountain face.
+The weather soon packed up and a thick cloud cover enveloped the mountain restricting visibility.
+The team finally commenced its descent as late as 1600 hrs, reaching Camp 1 at 1930 hrs.
+Loose rocks, down the face had again cut the safety ropes at a number of sections.

 With time already running out on 8 July, the leading team comprising of Ranveer, C Norbu, Dashrath and Khushal commended climbing at 0500 hrs with the aim of pushing the route further and establishing the summit camp for an attempt on Chaukhamba IV.
 At 0700 hrs, high cloud began to engulf the massif, this time much earlier in the day, indicating that the weather was on the verge of change.
 The team of instructors moved fast and made excellent progress.
 In the death trap (gully) and the traverse, new safety ropes had to be fixed as falling rocks at a number of places had cut the earlier ones.
 Ice pitons which were almost dangling due to high temperatures of the previous day, were screwed in again.
 Heavy rock fall from the rock band continued unabated and loosed rock narrowly missed members, who had to tread with great caution.
 At 1300 hours C Norbu, Ranveer, Dashrath and Khushal reached their previous high point of 6200 m.
 The massive bergschrund spanning almost 15 - 20 feet, foiled all attempts of the team, (which was not carrying any ladders) to gain the snowfield.
 The team then pushed on head long into the icefall under the north east ridge of Pt.
 6639 m.
 Getting to the narrow snowfield was critical as the summit camp was to be located on this field.